Relationship Between Controllability Scoring and Optimal Experimental Design: Examples

 \section{Examples}

 This section illustrates the qualitative discrepancy between VCS and AECS by two examples.
 We first present a minimal two-node model, for which the finite-time Gramian admits a closed-form expression.
-We then revisit the $n=10$ directed network used in our earlier numerical study~\cite{sato2025uniqueness} to demonstrate that the same phenomenon appears in a larger network.
+We then revisit the $n=10$ directed network used in our earlier numerical study~\cite{sato2025uniqueness} to demonstrate that the same phenomenon appears in a larger network and to examine how it changes when a negative self-loop is added to a source-like node.